 Atriva Therapeutics, founded in 2015, is a biopharmaceutical company specifically pioneering the development of host-targeting antiviral therapies set up by a team of leading scientists in viral research and seasoned industry experts.
 The Company aims to develop new antiviral therapies against different severe respiratory viral infections with a high unmet medical need, such as influenza and COVID-19.

-Its mechanism of action with a dual benefit – antiviral activity and immunomodulation – uniquely positions ATR-002 as a promising therapeutic candidate which holds strong potential in the current COVID-19 pandemic.
+Its mechanism of action offering a dual benefit – antiviral activity and immunomodulation – uniquely positions ATR-002 as a promising therapeutic candidate which holds strong potential in the current COVID-19 pandemic.
 The small molecule could prevent a cytokine storm and the associated disease progression to a life-threatening condition in patients with COVID-19.
-Treating moderately to severely-sick patients aims to reduce the number of critically ill people, otherwise referred to ICUs and requiring more invasive treatment options.
+Treating moderately to severely-ill patients aims to reduce the number of critically ill people, otherwise referred to ICUs and requiring more invasive treatment options.
 This could fundamentally impact COVID-19 outcomes and can be vital for national health systems, patients and families.